shanna2023/SpaceInvaders/README.md

 Not much to say here, its Space Invaders.

 Use either 'a' and 'd' keys, or the left and right arow keys to move your character.
-Space is to shoot.
+F is to shoot.
 Don't die.